 The puss caterpillar of North America is often said to resemble Donald Trump’s hair, and it’s easy to see why – the millionaire property tycoon clearly shares a stylist with these furry little crawlers.
 Despite their appearance, the moth larvae are far too small for people to use as wigs – at roughly an inch long, the caterpillars would make useful toupees only for very tiny animals (perhaps a balding hamster, or one on its way to a fancy dress party).

-Puss caterpillars may look friendly enough but, like all caterpillars, they’re basically just posh maggots and are therefore disgusting.
-Not only that, but puss caterpillars’ hair contains venomous spines that irritate the skin and can cause nausea and headaches.
+Puss caterpillars may look friendly enough but, but their hair contains venomous spines that irritate the skin and can cause nausea and headaches.
 It’s a pretty mean trick for such a strokeable-looking creature.

 At the end of the larval stage, puss caterpillars mutate into…